Spaces of harmonic maps of the projective plane to the four-dimensional sphere: A canonical form

 Now we consider the vector space $\mathbb{C}[z]_{d}$ of polynomials of degree at most $d$, and let $V$ be the subset of $(\mathbb{C}[z]_{d})^{4}$ consisting of those quadruples of coprime polynomials with maximum degree $d$ for which the map $z\rightarrow[f_{1}(z),f_{2}(z),f_{3}(z),f_{4}(z)]$ is linearly full in $\mathbb{C}P^{3}$.
 Then $V$ is a projective subset of $(\mathbb{C}[z]_{d})^{4}$, and we identify its projectivisation $P(V)$ with the space of linearly full holomorphic maps of degree $d$ from $S^{2}$ to $\mathbb{C}P^{3}$ in the usual way via

-Here, and subsequently, we use the complex coordinate on $S^{2}$ defined by stereographic projection from the south pole of $S^{2}$ onto the equatorial plane so that, in the usual sense, we may identify $S^{2}$ with $\mathbb{C}\cup\{\infty\}$.
-Through this identification antipodal involution interchanges $z$ and $-\frac{1}{\bar{z}}$.
+Here, and subsequently, we use the complex coordinate on $S^{2}$ defined by the stereographic projection from the south pole of $S^{2}$ onto the equatorial plane which means, in the usual sense, we may identify $S^{2}$ with $\mathbb{C}\cup\{\infty\}$.
+According to this identification antipodal involution interchanges $z$ and $-\frac{1}{\bar{z}}$.